ghilesZ/Testify/README.md

 You can then do for example `NB=100 dune runtest`

 ### Why a PPX for test generations?
-- because no one likes writing tests;
+- because finding bug at compile-time is good;
-- because having access to the source code during test generation is good;
+- because writing tests is tedious and error-prone;
 - because of the 0 runtime overhead, as the *real* program and the tested one can be compiled separately.

 ## How is it done?